 - Study-affiliated Actors (such as an oversight board for that particular study) are defined as One Per Study and you can specify the email address(es) associated with that actor.

-- Site-affiliated actors, who may participate in multiple studies, are defined as Multiple per study and you define the site affiliation for the actor.
+- Site-affiliated actors, who may participate in multiple studies, are defined as Multiple per study and you define the site affiliation for each actor.

-- From the Specimen Data tab and click Settings.
+- From the Specimen Data tab, click Settings.

 - Click Manage Actors and Groups.

-- Define the Actors required and declare their affiliations
+- Define the Actors required and declare their affiliations.
+For each enter:

 - Click Update Members and add email addresses for each study-affiliated actor.